oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

     return 0;
   }

-When using device USM, such as allocated by ``malloc_device``, manually copy data to this memory before calling oneDPL algorithms, and copy it back once the algorithms have finished execution.
+When using device USM, such as allocated by malloc_device, the user is responsible for data transfers to and from the device to ensure that input data is device accessible during oneDPL algorithm execution and that the result is available to the operation which follows.

 Use std::vector
 -----------------------------